TheAcharya/MarkerData-Website/docs/faq.md

 Certainly, such an endeavour is within our purview.
 As we continue to refine and advance our Library, the augmentation of [Profiles](https://github.com/TheAcharya/MarkersExtractor/issues?q=is%3Aissue+is%3Aopen+label%3Aprofiles) is a definite consideration for future.

+## Are you affiliated with Notion or Airtable?

+We are not associated with, nor do we have any affiliation with, Notion or Airtable in any capacity.

 ## What is Marker Data's Privacy Policy?

 **Marker Data** is designed to operate solely on your computer, without any collection of personal information.
 All processes and data manipulations occur locally, ensuring that your sensitive information remains confidential and secure.
 However, it's important to note that when you choose to upload data to platforms such as [Notion](https://www.notion.so/security), [Airtable](https://www.airtable.com/company/trust-and-security) or [Dropbox](https://www.dropbox.com/privacy), your information is subject to their respective privacy policies.
 We encourage you to read and familiarise yourself with their security & privacy policies to understand how they handle your data.
 Rest assured, our commitment to privacy means you can enjoy the benefits of our application without compromising your personal data.